 - Parents have the option to disallow their student from taking this course for college credit.
 Parents must either direct their student not to complete registration paperwork or contact the dual credit office prior to the 10th day after the official start date of the class in order for their student to be dropped from the course.
 We will provide a form to sign indicating that they do not wish for their student to earn the credit.

 FERPA is the Family Educational Rights and Privacy Act, a federal law protecting the information students and the teacher provides to the college.
 All students are asked to sign a form which allows SWIC staff to discuss student issues or concerns with parents/guardians in compliance with FERPA.
 These rights, by law, can be granted or revoked at the request of the student at any time.

 Why can some high school faculty teach dual credit classes, while others cannot?

 We know that each high school is staffed with excellent teachers.
 Different institutions have different requirements for offering dual credit.
-Instructors that are eligible to offer dual credit with Southwestern Illinois College must meet the minimum instructor requirements as required for faculty who teach on all of our campuses.
-These guidelines are set forth by the Illinois Community College Board, the Higher Learning Commission, and the Southwestern Illinois College Board of Trustees.
+Instructors that are eligible to offer dual credit with Southwestern Illinois College must meet the minimum instructor requirements as required by guidelines set forth by the Illinois Community College Board, the Higher Learning Commission, and the Southwestern Illinois College Board of Trustees.